Managing Dyspepsia (Indigestion) in Older People

 • Intestinal obstruction

-Dyspepsia is common in older adults for several reasons, including:
+Dyspepsia is common in older people for several reasons, including:

 • Reduced blood flow with age, which causes hypoxia and weakening of the mucosal defences